dbushell/Netlify-URL-Shortener/README.md

 [![Eavesdrop](/public/assets/eavesdrop.gif)](https://eavesdrop.app)

-Eavesdrop is a PWA built with React, Node, and deployed on Netlify.
+Eavesdrop is a PWA proof-of-concept built with React, Node, and deployed on Netlify.

 More details coming soon...